Searching for Elusive Dark Sectors with Terrestrial and Celestial Observations: Strategy

 where $L_d$ is the detector length, $\n$ is the average number of DS particles per event, and $\g$ is the average boost factor.
 As already mentioned, the average number of DS particles depends on the type of dark dynamics.
 We will consider two benchmark values: the first, $\n =2$, is representative of weakly-coupled dark sectors; in the second we set

 to characterize the behavior of $\n$ in strongly-coupled dark sectors in terms of the energy $\E$ of the DS system.
-The functional dependence of Eq.~(\ref{eq:naverage}) corresponds to the leading-order theoretical prediction in QCD~\cite{Webber:1984jp,Dokshitzer:1991ej}.
-The values of the numerical coefficients well approximate those of QCD with 5 flavors, except for the overall normalization $A$ that cannot be computed perturbatively in QCD and has been fixed so that $\n=2$ for $\E=2\Lir$.~\footnote{This normalization gives a smaller average number of dark hadrons at $\E/\Lir$ compared to the QCD prediction at $\E/\Lambda_{QCD}$.
-This is in fact reasonable given that the QCD spectrum includes particles (i.e.~the pions and other pseudo Nambu-Goldstone bosons) that are parametrically lighter than other resonances.} We take Eq.~(\ref{eq:naverage}) as representative of strongly-coupled dark sectors near a fixed point where couplings evolve (nearly) logarithmically like in QCD.
-Finally, we will estimate the average boost factor in Eq.~(\ref{eq:PmissE}) as
+The functional dependence of Eq.~(\ref{eq:naverage}) corresponds to the leading-order theoretical prediction in QCD~\cite{Ellis:1991qj}, according to which $\langle n\rangle \propto \alpha_s^b \exp(c/\sqrt{\alpha_s})$, where $b$ and $c$ are known constants.
+The values of the numerical coefficients in Eq.~(\ref{eq:naverage}) well approximate those of QCD with 5 flavors, except for the overall normalization $A$ that cannot be computed perturbatively in QCD and has been fixed so that $\n=2$ for $\E=2\Lir$.~\footnote{This normalization gives a smaller average number of dark hadrons at $\E/\Lir$ compared to the QCD prediction at $\E/\Lambda_{QCD}$.
+This is in fact reasonable given that the QCD spectrum includes particles (i.e.~the pions and other pseudo Nambu-Goldstone bosons) that are parametrically lighter than other resonances.} We take Eq.~(\ref{eq:naverage}) as representative of strongly-coupled dark sectors near a fixed point where couplings evolve (nearly) logarithmically like in QCD.~\footnote{Notice however that in gauge theories with large 't Hooft coupling $\lambda$ one has $\langle n(Q)\rangle \propto Q^{1-3/2\sqrt{\lambda}}$~\cite{Hatta:2008tn}.} Finally, we will estimate the average boost factor in Eq.~(\ref{eq:PmissE}) as

 Triggering on missing-energy events requires (at least) one SM tagging object in the final state, and the prototype Feynman diagram for DS production in this case is that on the left of Fig.~\ref{fig:directproduction}.